Bitter sweet in Chiswick

 As dynamic as the kitchen is, front of house are more lethargic in nature.
 It is a shame that the atmosphere is almost immediately soured by a less than gracious hostess, who seems aggravated by having to receive guests.
-The aforementioned waitress maintains this oft-unseen variation of service when we voice our need for a second menu, and query whether or not there is an a la carte dinner option as well as the tasting menu.
-There is not, how impertinent and uneducated of us to ask.
+The aforementioned waitress maintains this oft-unseen variation of service when we voice our need for a second menu, and query whether or not there is an a la carte dinner option as well a set menu.
+How silly of us.

 This revelation does little to soften the awkwardness of our head chef, who at least has consistency in demeanour.
 An open plan kitchen and humble domain afford him the ability to walk around his guests, yet his wanderings seem to have little purpose.
 His table side manner is worse than that of his staff – on requesting the bill, he arrives with a card machine and breaks conversation with ‘someone owes me a card’.
 Charming.